luke-alexander-08/DiscordUtils/README.md

-# This package is not maintained anymore
+# Fork of DiscordUtils that is maintained by me, not very well.
+Uses yt_dlp and fixes issues with youtube API

 # DiscordUtils
 A very useful library made to be used in with [discord.py](https://pypi.org/project/discord.py/)